 Books move us.
 They can be modes of escapism and fantasy; they can serve as therapy or education, catharsis or self-identification.
-They allow us to focus – they give permission to drift.
+Also, they allow us to focus and they give permission to drift.
 Different and differing revelations can surge and mixed emotions can flood.
 That’s the magic of words.
-Here is the list of 14 BUCKET LIST BOOKS TO READ IN A LIFETIME — as curated by the best of the best.
+Here is the list of 16 BUCKET LIST BOOKS TO READ IN A LIFETIME.
+As curated by the best of the best.
 It was an exhilarating post to put together as some of our nation’s top cultural/pop cultural/historical icons and movers and shakers revealed what book has affected them the most in their lifetime.
 Nothing says more about a person – and nothing serves as better advice to us than reading the book that inspired them.

 And a huge thank you to all my incredible idols who contributed to this blog post.
 I have a lot of stuff on my to-do list now.